alikaz3mi/jira-telegram-bot/docs/features/synth-pm/synth_pm_documentation.md

 SynthPM is a comprehensive feature that provides bidirectional synchronization between Google Sheets, Jira boards (PM Board and Developer), and Telegram notifications.
 This feature enables seamless project management across multiple platforms with automatic task creation, status synchronization, and team notifications.

+**NEW: Release-Based Task Organization** - Tasks are now automatically grouped by their Release column ("ریلیز") and organized under release stories with features as subtasks, providing better structure and visibility for release management.

 ## Architecture

 The SynthPM feature follows Clean Architecture principles with proper dependency injection: